nelsontky/gh-pages-url-shortener/README.md

    "database" in the form of GitHub issues and can be entirely hosted on GitHub pages.

-1. There is no need for the pound symbol - short URLs look clean like this:F `nlsn.cf/1` instead of looking like this: `nlsn.cf/#1`.
+1. There is no need for the pound symbol - short URLs look clean like this:
+   `nlsn.cf/1` instead of looking like this: `nlsn.cf/#1`.

 ## 💡 How does this work?